Cardholder Frequently Asked Questions

 - For inquiries made at ATMs other than Bank of America in-network ATMs, the owner of the ATM may charge a fee.
 Bank of America won't charge a fee.

-You must have activated the card and created a PIN in order to make ATM withdrawals.
-The amount that can be withdrawn from an ATM depends on limits set by the ATM owner.
-Some ATM owners impose limits on how much can be withdrawn in a single transaction or in a day.
+Recipients must have activated the card and created a PIN in order to make ATM withdrawals.
+The maximum amount that may be withdrawn at an ATM in one transaction or over a period of time (e.g., daily) may be limited, either by us or by the ATM operator.

-- There are thousands of ATMs providing free access nationwide.
+- There are thousands of Bank of America ATMs providing access to cash withdrawals nationwide.

 - ATM locators are available for Bank of America ATMs.
-A link to the Bank of America ATM locator is available on the left hand side of the Home Page of this website.
+A link to the Bank of America ATM locator is available on the left hand side of the Home Page of this website www.bankofamerica.com/nycsdebitcard.

 ATM Safety Tips